Conducting a Youth Count: A Toolkit

 This toolkit provides a step-by-step roadmap to conduct a youth count using the VoYC methodology implemented in collaboration with 22 urban, suburban and rural VoYC partner communities throughout the summer of 2016.
 It reflects the VoYC approach to engaging and empowering youth and a broad array of community stakeholders for a better youth count.

-The toolkit is organized into five phases with guidance and links to helpful tools for each phase.
+The toolkit, updated in 2018, is organized into five phases with guidance and links to helpful tools for each phase.
 Within the guidance, you will find details about the steps for planning and executing a youth count along with a description of our lessons learned while we were in the field.
 The tools include the worksheets, annotated agendas, training and focus groups materials and protocols, and other resources needed to complete each step within the phase.

 You can download the entire toolkit here or explore it by phase below.